What is a Private Business Loan? What Is a Private Money Lender?

 - Commercial or Residential property acquisition

-- Offers business funding when traditional or alternative business funding sources do not
+- Private business loans offer to fund when traditional or alternative funding sources do not

-- More Flexible and creative loan structure than traditional business lending
+- More Flexible and creative loan structure than traditional funding

-- Allows a small business to take advantage of unique business opportunities when other business funding sources
+- Allows small businesses to take advantage of unique opportunities when other funding sources do not

 - Give property investors the ability to fix and flip without worrying about funding sources

 - Costs and terms are more expensive than traditional business funding.

 - The financial stability of the private funding company providing business funding.

 - Customer support and technology like online customer access.

 Alternatives To Private Business Loans for Small Business Owners: What Are My Options?